 2. Make one of these awesome DIY Clipping Toys ahead of time.
 You won’t regret it!

-3. Grab an old wallet, a few expired gift cards, a wad of Monopoly money, and anything else you can lay your hands on and make a Busy Wallet!
+3. Grab an old wallet, a few expired gift cards, a wad of pretend money, and anything else you can lay your hands on and make a Busy Wallet!